Sen. Hawley announces he will contest certification of electoral college vote

-In a statement, Hawley said he feels compelled to put a spotlight on purported election irregularities.
+In a statement, Hawley said he feels compelled to highlight purported election irregularities.

 “At the very least, Congress should investigate allegations of voter fraud and adopt measures to secure the integrity of our elections.
 But Congress has so far failed to act,” Hawley said.